SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Introduction

-In this paper, we propose a novel gradient compression framework to overcome the aforementioned limitations of existing approaches.
-Our design is based on a thorough understanding of gradient distributions across different networks and datasets.
-We leverage two critical observations: 1)the gradients are bounded and cluster around 0, and 2) the range of their distribution rapidly shrinks as training progresses.

-The first finding justifies a sparsification strategy, as most gradients cluster near zero.
-However, we treat the gradient as a 1D signal, and drop near-zero coefficients in the frequency domain, after an FFT.
-The FFT decomposes a signal as a sum of $\sin$ and $\cos$ functions, and deleting some frequency components introduces magnitude errors, but the signal maintains trend and sign information.
-As found in TernGrad, the signs of gradients are critical for accuracy.
-The sparsification in the frequency domain can achieve the same compression ratio as in the spatial domain, but preserving more relevant information.
+In this paper, we propose a gradient compression framework that takes advantages of both $sparsification$ and $quantization$ with two novel components, FFT-based sparsification, and a range-based quantization.
+FFT-based sparsification allows removing the redundant information, while preserving the most relevant information (Figure~\ref{gradient_dist_alg_comps} [FFT]).
+As a result, FFT incurs fewer errors in approximating the actual gradients (Figure~\ref{recon_error}), thereby better in accuracy than QSGD, TernGrad, and Top-K (Table~\ref{algorithm_results}).
+We treat the gradient as a 1D signal, and drop near-zero coefficients in the frequency domain, after an FFT.
+Deleting some frequency components after the FFT introduces magnitude errors, but the signal maintains its distribution (Figure~\ref{FFT_Time_Sparsification}).
+As a result, the sparsification in the frequency domain can achieve the same compression ratio as in the spatial domain but preserving more relevant information.

-We further introduce a new range-based variable bits floating point representation to quantize and compress the gradient frequencies after sparsification.
-Most importantly, unlike the uniform quantization used in existing approaches, the precision of representable floats in our method follows the distribution of the original gradients.
-The novel range-based design allows us to fully exploit the precision given limited bits, so that the approximation error can be further reduced.
-In general, our compression scheme delivers a dynamic solution to compress the gradient at different training stages.
-In training ResNet32 on CIFAR and AlexNet on ImageNet, our method yields 10x to 40x gradient reductions without slowing down the convergence and compromising the final accuracy.
+To further improve the end-to-end training wall time, we introduce a new range-based variable precision floating point representation to quantize and compress the gradient frequencies after sparsification.
+Most importantly, unlike the uniform quantization used in existing approaches, the precision of representable floats in our method can be adjusted to follow the distribution of the original gradients (Figure~\ref{adjustable_representation_range}).
+The novel range-based design allows us to fully exploit the precision given limited bits so that the approximation error can be further reduced.
+By combining \textit{sparsification} and \textit{quantization}, our framework delivers a higher compression ratio than the single method, resulting in shorter end-to-end training wall time than QSGD, Terngrad, and Top-k.